MatthewRTung/HW6/src/README.txt

 Changes for PT2:
 - Created a read only interface for each class that we made.
 The model for each class extends the ReadOnlyModel that we created.
-- Added new methods meant to hide the implementation details of the class and only give the client what needs to be seen.
+- Used to hide the implementation details of the class and only give the client what needs to be seen.
+- Implemented only specific methods that a client should be able to see.